 The Markkula Center for Applied Ethics has compiled a list of signs of ethical collapse in a corporate setting, which include:

-3. An imbalance in leadership.
-Author Marianne Jennings calls this red flag “Young ‘uns and a bigger-than-life CEO”, and it refers to a dangerous dynamic between top leadership and others at a company.
-Jennings points out that companies that face ethical trouble often have an older, more experienced CEO with a significantly less experienced, often younger team.
+- An imbalance in leadership.
+Author Marianne Jennings calls this red flag “Young ‘uns and a bigger-than-life CEO”, highlighting a correlation between ethical troubles and companies composed of an older, successful CEO and young inexperienced team.
 While there are plenty of businesses with this setup that succeed, it takes an extra level of care to ensure that those working with the CEO feel comfortable providing pushback, questioning decisions, and bringing issues or perceived failures to the table.
 From my experience, a CEO with a bigger-than-life personality can really be any age.
 The incongruent dynamic between staff, and the CEO can be as a result of the disparity of power, and how the CEO wields it.
-For example, some managers will compromise their ethics and encourage just about anything from employees, if these managers are promised riches that are otherwise out of reach and would not be offered by an ethical CEO in the first place.

 For front-line employees, any of those red flags may be a sign to start brushing up their resume.
 But for CEOs, boards, and other leaders at a company, it’s an opportunity to make a change and adjust course to prevent disaster.
 Many of these signs pop up slowly, and the very real pressures of business can lead even good people to make mistakes or compromise on their ethical foundation.